We husbands can add a few details perhaps left unsaid by the surrogates. Thankfully, all I have to say is positive and should be fun.

 What I didn’t realize until we were well into the process was how much fun it would be to mess with friends and family.
 Telling them Mary’s pregnant and then watching the sideways glance since they all knew I had a vasectomy 5 years ago.
 We’d let them hang on that for a little while, let the room get a little uncomfortable and then delve in for the laugh.
 But what turned out to be the most fun and satisfying part of the whole experience was seeing the happiness on the Intended Parent’s (IP’s) faces.
 They were just so delighted, which in turn, made me delighted.
 I remember the inexplicable happiness of holding both my girls when they were first born.
 It was similar to watching a really good, heart-touching movie.
 I got all the warm and fuzzies and then got to go home and have a good night’s sleep.

 We’re working on our next surrogacy now since the first one went so well.
 This time, like last, we’re partnered with a same sex couple that is more local that the last.
 This experience, so far, has been much more enriching.
 I remember the excitement of witnessing the beginning of the process, the joy of knowing my child was growing, the adventure of seeing nature mature right in front of me…and most of all, the anticipation of seeing my child for the first time.
 These guys are going through all the same experiences I went through before.
-I get to live vicariously through them and relive the whole experience, but this time, do it with the idea of giving such a priceless gift, as well.
+I get to live vicariously through them and relive the whole experience, but this time, do it with the idea of giving the priceless gift of surrogacy as well.